ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 7. **Start a Brain Dump page** (note this isn't "classic" bullet journal but something I added, so you can totally skip this step or come back to it)
 When I first started to fill out my Journal I was also in the middle of reading GTD and decided to start with the practice of getting everything that was in my head out and onto the page so that I could "close the open loops" in my brain.
 To that end, I filled out this page with all of the random things that were swirling around in my head in a stream of conciousness without worrying about home vs. work or long vs. short term or big vs. small tasks, I just threw everything on the page.
 This was really helpful for filling out that initial Monthly task list.
 And of course, add this page(s) to your index!

-I ended up doing another brain dump exercise later in the month where I specifically went through my notebooks from the last few months and pulled out any work ideas or projects that I had thought of that related to Web Performance.
-I then copied all of those to a Google doc and added more details about each project along with a t-shirt size that could form a foundation for our new Perf team's roadmap.

 8. **Start your Daily Log**
 This is really the core of the whole system and is where you will use those symbols from the key the most.
 Start each day by writing a date header for today - I usually do it in the format of `AUG 18 - TUES`, and then I've landed on drawing a simple horizontal line with a strip of pink highlighter for visual differentiation.
 Then, start adding in some notes for today - don't be afraid to add bullets for things that you've already done or meetings you had and cross them out!
 Don't pre-generate your daily sections, but fill out the day and then when the day is done, you can add the next day on the next line, taking up as much or as little room as you need.

+## Process
+Now that your notebook is all set up, let's talk about the process of using this thing you've just created.
+There are a few things that I've found have been helpful as I've developed my process.

+1. **Daily Logging**
-I think at first, getting the hang of the daily log was the biggest challenge for me.
-I'll go into my process more in depth in the next section, but the system I've landed on to organize my daily logs is that I list out my important to-dos and appointments for the day at the beginning of that day's section using ALL CAPS so that each fits on one line.
+I think at first, getting the hang of the daily log was the biggest challenge for me and went through some fits and starts.
+The system I've landed on to organize my daily logs is that I list out my important to-dos and appointments for the day at the beginning of that day's section using ALL CAPS so that each fits on one line.
 Then, I will switch to note-taking mode, where I'm not exactly "rapid logging" everything, but combining bullets and longer-form notes in a looser style and with my bad penmanship in all it's glory.
-Usually I will nest notes for a meeting or topic under a header, and there have been cases where I've captured enough notes and/or thoughts that I want to be able to refer back to it later, so I added the header as an entry in my index, which brings me to step 9.
+Usually I will nest notes for a meeting or topic under a header, and there have been cases where I've captured enough notes and/or thoughts that I want to be able to refer back to it later, so I added the header as an entry in my index.

-9. **Collections**
+Really the foundation of it all is to write everything down.
+I mean EVERYTHING.
+By far the best part of the bullet journal is that it's one notebook to rule them all, no more multiple notebooks and pads and sticky notes scattered around my house and office.
+Put everything in one place so you can start to trust your journal as your external brain - no worries about oh is this the right place to write this or the right format, just write it down so you don't lose it.

+2. **A note on Collections**
 Collections are another part of bullet journaling that can feel intimidating, especially if you spend time on instagram & pinterest and see the overwhelming list of ideas out there.
-I've found it helpful to think of a collection as a page full of stuff that you want to add to your index and reference back to.
+I've found it helpful to think of a collection as just a page full of stuff that you want to reference back to.
 So, it can be something specific like a brain dump, or a project plan, or a list of books you want to read, or something organic like notes from a meeting that you want to save or the notes that formed the basis of this blog post were a collection!

+3. **Migration**
+Either first thing in the morning or in the evening as I'm winding down my work day, I will go back and look through my log from the day (or previous day if it's the next morning) and cross off any bullets that I completed, then move anything that I didn't complete (and stil think is a priority) to the following day.
+Technically you are supposed to put a little migrated arrow to show that you moved it to the next day, but I'm not always great at that!

+If there is something that I need to de-priorize I will move it into the monthly task list.
+I'll also take a look at my monthly log to see if there are any upcoming deadlines or important meetings that I need to start working on or preparing for.
+I'll also scan the monthly task list to see if there are any other tasks to pull into my day.